 I love stories and this family chronicle is close to my heart.
 Initially started as an MA project, this fascinating account of a strong independent woman who faces impossibly unfair situations in England and Kenya is still in development.
 Hopefully, one day it will grace bookshelves all over the world…

-Hospital Hill is the biography of a remarkable Englishwoman, based on a collection of her unpublished notes written over six-years in an extraordinary period in Kenya’s history.
+Hospital Hill is the partially fictionalised biography of a remarkable Englishwoman, based on a collection of her unpublished notes written over six-years in an extraordinary period of Kenya’s history.

 In 1958 Molly Maud Holmes was invited to take up the position of headmistress at the first multi-racial primary school in Kenya.